• Skip to primary navigation

 • Read the canner instructions before using it and follow those instructions if they differ from mine.

 • Fill a canner about half full of water.
 Bring to a boil and lower the jars into the water one at a time with a jar lifter or use the canning rack of the canner to lower all the jars into the water at once.
-The water should cover the jars by 2 ยฝ to 5 cm/1 to 2 inches.
+The water should cover the jars 1 to 2 inches/ 2½ to 5 cm.
 If not enough, add boiling water as needed.

-• Bring to a boil, cover and boil for 20-25 minutes.
-Let stand for 5 minutes in the pot.
+• Can the plums: Bring to a boil, cover, and boil for 20-25 minutes.
+Let the jars stand for 5 minutes in the pot.

-• Remove wearing mitts and a jar lifter and let cool completely on folded kitchen towels.
+• Let cool: Remove wearing mitts and a jar lifter and let cool completely on folded kitchen towels.

 Can without a canner: